 - Build an object as follows.
 Choose the first piece (the it piece).
 You can only make connections to the it piece.
 After each connection, the piece that is connected to itbecomes the new it (this can be a new piece or one that is already part of the object).
 Continue until you cannot make any new connections ("it" is already connected on all sides).
 Can you build the entire object (make all connections) in this manner?

-For example, in the picture at right:, assume Red is it.
-After connecting it to Blue,
+For example, in the picture at right, assume Red is it.
+After connecting it to Green,

-Blue becomes it.
-After the connection Blue-Green, Green becomes it.
+Green becomes it.
+After the connection Green-Yellow, Yellow becomes it, and then Blue.

 Hint: always keep it in your hand and make the connections with your other hand.